dolittle-entropy/playbook/_docs/01_working_on_a_team/01_CodeReviews/index.md

 ## Evidence and measures

 Many of these items can be automated or enforced by policy in modern version control and work item tracking systems.
-Verification of the policies on the master branch in VSTS, for example, may be sufficient evidence that a project team is conducting code reviews.
+Verification of the policies on the main branch in VSTS, for example, may be sufficient evidence that a project team is conducting code reviews.

--   [ ] The master branches in all repositories have branch policies defined in line with the general guidance below.
+-   [ ] The main branches in all repositories have branch policies defined in line with the general guidance below.
 -   [ ] All builds produced out of project repositories include appropriate linters, run unit tests, and complete with neither errors nor warnings.
 -   [ ] Every bug work item should include a link to the pull request that introduced it, once the error has been diagnosed.
 This is meant to support learning, not assigning blame.
 -   [ ] Each bug work item should include a note on how the bug might (or might not have) been caught in a code review.